dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 Would you want such a being to be your enemy?
-Would you want such a altruistic being to uncover sins of such magnitude to question its position in a post world?
+Would you want such a altruistic being to uncover sins of such magnitude to question its position in a post-Singularity world?
 What should we want such a being to find when looking over humanity?
 And in context of the fact that it is virtually impossible to create fallacious information coherent enough to hide such sins?

 > When I think about how the Communist Manifesto is essentially
 > philosophically nullified, I get all giddy inside.

-...I don't think such a being would be horribly violent.
+...
+Such a being likely won't be horribly violent.
 It will probably look at us like we're ants.
-Either way, do we want that being looking back at us like we look back at communist and totalitarian regimes of the 20th century?
-According to
+However it regards us, do we want that being looking back at us like we look back at communist and totalitarian regimes of the 20th century?
+According to [various sources](http://www.conservapedia.com/Atheism_and_Mass_Murder#cite_note-6) communism has been responsible for the death of between 40,000,000 and 250,000,000 people in the past century.
-[various sources](http://www.conservapedia.com/Atheism_and_Mass_Murder#cite_note-6)
-communism has been responsible for the death of between 40,000,000 and 250,000,000 people in the past century.
 Do we need another century of